-Clare County Council has been working towards improving payment times, so as to assist the cash flow of businesses and is making every effort to allow for payment to suppliers within 15 days of receipt of a valid invoice.
+Clare County Council continuously works towards improving payment schedules, so as to assist the cashflow of its suppliers and makes every effort to process payments within 15 days of receipt of a valid invoice.

 Clare County Council endeavours to implement the government's voluntary 15 day prompt payment rule by:

-- Monitoring our payment system regularly to ensure that payments are processed in a timely manner.
+- Monitoring our payment system continuouly to ensure that payments are processed in a timely manner.

-- Ensuring that we have a system in place to deal with disputes or queries efficiently.
-All efforts will be made to deal with disputes within 10 days.
+- Ensuring that we have a system in place to deal with disputes or queries efficiently within 10 days.

 - Fostering good relationships with our suppliers and providing contact details for dealing with staff.